Problems We Found With Toledo Drinking WaterRSS

 Emma Schultz, M.S. | Scientific Contributor

-For our assessment of Toledo tap water, we aggregated water quality test data from the City of Toledo, the water provider for Toledo, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For our assessment of Toledo's tap and drinking water quality, we aggregated water quality test data from the City of Toledo, the water provider for Toledo, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we sell in Toledo are optimized with these issues in mind.
+The water filters that we sell in Toledo are optimized with these water quality issues in mind.

 Source Of Toledo Drinking Water

 Toledo’s tap and drinking water comes from surface water originating in Lake Erie.
 There is a water intake crib located 2.5 miles offshore in Lake Erie’s Maumee Bay.
 Water is funneled through a pump station, and is pretreated before traveling several miles to the Collins Park Water Treatment Plant for full treatment.

 Toledo made headlines in 2014 for a water crisis that occurred when a phosphorous-fed toxic algae formed on Lake Erie directly over the water intake crib.
 The toxic algae contained microcystin, which can be deadly to small animals that drink the contaminated water.
 Humans who consume the water can suffer from gastrointestinal distress and liver problems.
 The toxicity level was likely exacerbated by a virus in the water that caused algal cells to erupt and release additional toxins.
 Toledo residents were issued a ‘Do Not Drink’ injunction for three days in August of 2014.
 Microcystin levels have been monitored since 2014; it was not detected in any of the samples in 2020.